IJSComplexMatter/dtmm/doc/quickstart.rst

    >>> field_data_out = dtmm.transfer_field(field_data_in, optical_data, nin = 1.5, nout = 1.5)

 Here we have set the index matching medium by specifying *nin* and *nout* arguments to the effective refractive index of the medium.
-By default input and output fields are assumed to be propagating in *nin = nout = 1.*.
+By default input and output fields are assumed to be propagating in `n_cover` medium, 1.5 by default.

 .. note ::